Stability of 2-Parameter Persistent Homology: The Multicover Nerve Theorem

 Let $\ast \colon P^{\geq k}\to \Top$ denote the constant functor to a point.
-Since $U$ is a good cover, we have an objectwise homotopy equivalence $D^U\circ j^k\to \ast$ which, by \cref{Prop:Homotopy_Invariance_Of_Homotopy_Colimit}, induces a homotopy equivalence between the homotopy colimits of the two diagrams.
+Since $U$ is a weakly good cover, we have an objectwise weak homotopy equivalence $D^U\circ j^k\to \ast$ which, by \cref{Prop:Homotopy_Invariance_Of_Homotopy_Colimit}, induces a weak homotopy equivalence between the homotopy colimits of the two diagrams.
 Arguing as in \cref{Eq:Nerve_As_Hocolim}, we see that $\hocolim(*)$ is canonically homeomorphic to $\Sd(N(U))_k$.
-Therefore, we obtain a homotopy equivalence
+Therefore, we obtain a weak homotopy equivalence

 Note that $\colim_{P^{\geq k}} (D^U\circ j^k)=\M(U)_k$; we define $\rho^2_k\colon Z_k\to \M(U)_k$ to be the natural map from the homotopy colimit to the colimit.
 It is easily checked that the maps $\rho^1_k$ and $\rho^2_k$ are natural with respect to $k$, so they assemble into natural transformations $\rho^1$ and $\rho^2$.